tatianegercina/FinTech/01-Lesson-Plans/03-Python/3/LessonPlan.md

       line_num += 1
   ```

 * After a file is read and reaches the last line, no more lines can be read for that file object.
-This is why if we run both methods of reading in the file at one time, only the preceding file read operation (all lines at once) will output, as the subsequent file read operation (line by line) will have already reached the end of the file by this point.
+This is why if we run both methods of reading in the file in succession, only the preceding file read operation (all lines at once) will output, as the subsequent file read operation (line by line) will have already reached the end of the file by this point.

 * Writing to a text file is very similar to reading in a text file; the main difference is we use the `write()` function instead of the `read()` function.